bgamari/build-env/readme.md

 Note that `--only` only affects which packages are built; it does not change the computation of the build plan nor which packages are fetched.

+You can also resume a build where it left off by passing `--resume`; this will avoid rebuilding any of the units that have already been registed in the package database.

 ## Bootstrapping

 In the example from [§ Hermetic builds](#hermetic-builds), we ran